On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Discussion

 \section{Discussion}

-We have demonstrated that bursty star formation fundamentally alters the chemical evolution and components of early galaxies compared to smooth star formation scenarios.
-The delayed feedback inherent to bursty star formation creates oscillatory behaviour in both gas-phase and stellar metallicities, while reionization introduces additional complexity through suppressed gas accretion.
-The combined effect generates large scatter in gas mass ($\Mg$) and metallicity ($Z_\mathrm{g}$), with distinct signatures in the mass–metallicity relation that depend on the feedback prescription.
+We have demonstrated that bursty star formation fundamentally alters the chemical evolution of early galaxies compared to continuous star formation scenarios.
+The delayed feedback inherent to bursty star formation drives oscillatory behaviour in both gas-phase and stellar metallicities, while reionization introduces additional complexity by suppressing gas accretion.
+Together, these processes generate large scatter in gas mass ($\Mg$)) and gas-phase metallicity ($\Zg$), producing distinct signatures in the mass–metallicity relation that depend on the feedback prescription.

-Our results align closely with a range of recent JWST observations, particularly for galaxies in the $10^7$–$10^8\Msun$ stellar mass range.
-Gas-phase metallicities reported by \citet{ArellanoCordova2022} and \citet{Sarkar2025} are consistent with the metallicity plateau and subsequent drop predicted by our delayed feedback models at $z\simeq6$–10 (Figure~\ref{fig:StellarMassMetallicityRelation_gasphase}), a feature driven by the interplay of reionization suppression and bursty feedback.
-Similarly, \citet{Chemerynska.etal.2024} find $-2\lesssim\log(Z_\mathrm{g}/\Zsun)\lesssim -1$ for $M_\star\sim10^7\Msun$, matching our delayed and metal-dependent feedback predictions for low-mass halos (Figures~\ref{fig:SigmoidGasStarMetals10e7_Inst_vs_Del} and \ref{fig:StellarMassMetallicityRelation_gasphase}).
+Our predictions align closely with recent JWST observations, particularly for galaxies with $\Mstar \sim 10^6\!-\!10^8\,M_\odot$.
+Figure~\ref{fig:StellarMassMetallicityRelation_gasphase} shows that delayed feedback combined with UV suppression reproduces the low normalization ($\Zg \sim 0.02\!-\!0.05\,Z_\odot$) and large intrinsic scatter ($\Delta \log \Zg \sim 0.5\!-\!1$ dex) observed at $z \simeq 5\!-\!10$.
+The steep decline in $\Zg$ at low masses and its evolution with redshift match the trends reported by \citet{Nakajima2023}, \citet{Curti2024}, and \citet{Chemerynska.etal.2024}, while the upturn and subsequent drop at $z \simeq 5$ reflect reionization-driven gas depletion inflating $\Zg$ in residual reservoirs before complete gas removal.
+Metal-dependent feedback flattens the relation at $z \simeq 7\!-\!10$, yielding $\Zg \sim 0.03\!-\!0.04\,Z_\odot$ across the mass range, consistent with the lower end of the observed normalization.